fredriktid/FriggFramework/README.md

-##FriggFramework v0.2
+# FriggFramework v0.4

-My first attempt at a simple and modern PHP framework
+My first attempt at a simple and modern microframework.

 Use [composer](http://getcomposer.org/) to install [Doctrine](https://github.com/doctrine/doctrine2) and [Twig](https://github.com/fabpot/Twig) (or roll something else)